Red Light Therapy: Hair Loss A Possibility?

 Before discussing solutions to hair loss or thinning hair, it is important to discuss what causes hair loss in the first place.
 Like mentioned earlier, thinning hair, baldness, or hair loss may be caused by different factors.
 Here are some of them:

-Genes greatly affect hair Loss and baldness - Male pattern baldness is a result of the blend of genes and the male hormones that usually gives the classic M shaped hairline.
+Genes greatly affect hair Loss and baldness - Male pattern baldness is a result of the blend of genes and the male hormones that usually gives the classic M-shaped hairline.
 Androgenic alopecia or female pattern baldness is also the result of genes.
 If you have a family history of thinning hair, don’t be surprised if one day you are greeted with a receding hairline or a very thin or limp hair.

 Physical Stress - is also a common culprit as to why people experience hair loss.
 If you have been to an accident, an illness or a surgery, chances are you will experience temporary hair loss.

 Pregnancy may also cause hair loss due to the physical stress that labor brings plus the hormonal changes the body experience during pregnancy.
 You may correct hair loss and will continue growing your locks and experience less thinning or hair fall once you regained your health.
-Emotional Stress like a sudden death, illness or stress from work may result to severe hair loss or hair fall as well.
+Emotional Stress like a sudden death, illness or stress from work may result in severe hair loss or hair fall as well.

 Nutrition plays a part too.
 A low-protein diet may compromise your hair health.
 Our hair is made up of proteins and without this compound, our body’s ability to repair and form a healthy hair is impeded.
 Too much consumption of vitamin A may also cause hair loss.

 Hormonal problems - Women who take birth control pills may experience hair loss due to the hormonal changes that take place when using this type of medication.
 Like mentioned earlier, pregnancy may also cause hair thinning due to the hormonal changes that take place in the woman’s body.
-Thyroid problems may also lead to hair loss and thinning due to the inadequate production of hormones in the body.
+Thyroid problems may also lead to hair loss and thinning hair due to the inadequate production of hormones in the body.
 PCOS or polycystic ovary syndrome also cause hair loss because of hormonal issues.
 Menopausal women also experience hair loss due to the erratic hormone levels in the body.

 Diseases and Illness may also take part in your hair health.
 Auto-immune diseases may cause hair loss because the immune system sees the hair as a foreign body and attacks the hair by mistake.
-Cancer treatment like chemotherapy also cause hair loss.
+Cancer treatment like chemotherapy also causes hair loss.
 This treatment is designed to target rapidly dividing cancer cells however, it also targets the cells that form the hair.

 Over-styling the hair may also cause hair loss.
 Using harsh styling products, hot irons, and chemicals may damage the hair and impede hair growth.
-Some also causes chemical burns that kill hair follicles permanently.
+Some also cause chemical burns that kill hair follicles permanently.

 Trichotillomania or the unstoppable urge to pick and pull out the hair will also lead to baldness or hair loss if it goes uncontrolled.